Swif7ify/react-native-earl-gamepad/README.md

 ### Visual debugger

 Drop-in component to see a controller diagram that lights up buttons, shows stick offsets, and lists state.
+Shows live metadata (name/vendor/product, mapping, axes/buttons count, vibration support) and includes vibration test buttons plus a loader prompt when no pad is connected.

 ```tsx
 import { GamepadDebug } from "react-native-earl-gamepad";